enkidevs/curriculum/git/essentials/local-repository/working-in-the-local-repository.md

 - **tracked** - these files were part of the most recent file snapshot and will be flagged as _modified_, _unmodified_ or _staged_.
 - **untracked** - were not part of the last snapshot, nor are in the staging area

-When **Git** detects a file is edited and it's different from the previous commit, it will is flagged as _modified_.
+When **Git** detects a file is edited and it's different from the previous commit, it will be flagged as _modified_.

 The next step is to get the file in the **staging area**.
 You can add a snapshot of a file there with the `git add` command.